nrx33/chicago-taxi-duration-predictor/README.md

 * in the mage homepage click command center located in top-center position

-* open terminal from there and install the following packages
+* search and open terminal from there and install the following packages

     `pip install mlflow`